petzi53/weblog-notes/content/archive/testfiles/2017-09-19-last-modified-meta-data.md

 #### include partial in template

 Include the partial in an adequat place in your templates.
-(Either `single.html` oder `footer.html` etc.)
+(Either `single.html` or `footer.html` etc.)